 This short learning resource, featuring both a video and slide set on intramuscular injection technique, is designed to support practitioners administering vaccines.
 While originally developed for the COVID-19 Vaccination Programme, the content is also applicable to the administration of other intramuscular vaccines in adults.

+This module is currently under review and may be taken down or amended at any time.
 This short learning resource on the subcutaneous injection of vaccines is designed to support practitioners administering vaccines via the subcutaneous route.

 This short video demonstrates the correct technique for intranasal administration of Fluenz® (Live Attenuated Influenza Vaccine).